Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>NIST FIPS 140-2, FIPS 140-3</b>
 </td>
 <td>
 FIPS 140-3 replaces the earlier FIPS 140-2 standard.
-It is a NIST standard that specifies security requirements for cryptographic modules used to protect sensitive information.
-FIPS 140-3 is aligned with ISO/IEC 19790:2012, which is an international standard for cryptographic modules, ensuring broader compatibility and global recognition.
+The NIST standard specifies security requirements for cryptographic modules used to protect sensitive information.
+FIPS 140-3 is aligned with ISO/IEC 19790:2012, an international standard for cryptographic modules, ensuring broader compatibility and global recognition.
 </td>
 </tr>
 <tr>